IGV-RRT: Prior-Real-Time Observation Fusion for Active Object Search in Changing Environments: Conclusion and Future Work

 We presented a probabilistic planning framework for active target search in indoor environments where target objects may be relocated over time, making purely static assumptions insufficient for reliable navigation.
 The framework integrates two complementary semantic cues: an IGM derived from scene-graph and commonsense reasoning to provide coarse global guidance, and an incrementally updated VLM-SM to inject real-time semantic evidence for local validation.
 Building on these maps, we proposed IGV-RRT, which unifies information gain, VLM scores, and navigation cost in a joint utility for tree expansion and sub-goal selection, while an explored-region mask suppresses revisits to improve search efficiency.
 Simulation and real-world experiments show that the proposed method achieves robust target-directed exploration and improves both success rate and path efficiency in challenging indoor scenes with object relocation.

-Future work will focus on making the IGM updateable for long-term autonomy: the robot will detect persistent scene changes online and revise the IGM accordingly, keeping long-term guidance consistent with the evolving environment.
+plFuture work will focus on making the IGM updateable for long-term autonomy: the robot will detect persistent scene changes online and revise the IGM accordingly, keeping long-term guidance consistent with the evolving environment.